tomhorizon/405FinalProject/src/README.md

 # Overview - Learn by Dueling

+Thomas Taylor

+Dylan Weiglein

+Jonathan Fraser

+Cal Poly, San Luis Obispo

+Winter Quarter 2023

+ME-405 Term Project

+Thank you to Professor John R. Ridgely for the project.
+It was a great experience.

 ![Figure 0: Early concept art of the turret (Fusion 360).](imgInitialRender.png)

 This project was a showcase of all programming and hardware skills acquired over the last two quarters of our Mechatronics education.
 The goal of the project was to integrate motor control, sensors, communication protocols, and inspire creativity with an open-ended design.